moonrailgun/ecus/README.md

 ## FAQ

-when you deploy in production and can not sign in with correct url, please set `NEXTAUTH_URL=https://<your-domain>.com` to assign redirect uri.
+When you deploy in production and can not sign in with correct url, please set `NEXTAUTH_URL=https://<your-domain>.com` to assign redirect uri.